fweep/vim-tabber/README.md

 Compatibility
 -------------

-Tested with Vim 7.3 and 7.4 in terminal mode.
-Works with MacVim 7.3 and 7.4 but _only in terminal mode_ (when MacVim is invoked as `vim` via a symlink).
+Tested with Vim and MacVim versions 7.3 and 7.4 in terminal mode, and MacVim GUI mode with `set guioptions-=e`.
+GUI mode with UI widget tabs (the default) does not work, as it does not invoke the `tabline` mechanism.
-GUI-mode Vim doesn't use `tabline` and is currently unsupported.

 Limitations
 -----------